 A good analysis will use a variety of tools to understand different aspects of conflict and its complexity.
-See below suggested questions for a more detailed conflict analysis, and to Annex 29.2 Conflict-sensitive approaches to development, humanitarian assistance and peace building.
+See below suggested questions for a more detailed conflict analysis, and to Annex 6.4 How to Guide to Conflict Sensitivity.

 - What is the history of the conflict?

 - What is the wider political, economic, social and cultural context?

 - What are the key conflict issues?

 - Where are the conflict-affected/prone areas geographically located?

 - What are the root and proximate causes of conflict?
 Root causes are the real issues at the centre of the conflict (whether violent or latent) that need to be resolved.
 Proximate causes are factors that increase the possibility of conflict becoming violent or further escalating, such as the availability of small arms or financial resources to buy them, or the support of scattered groups and external supporters.

 - What are the structural causes of conflict?
 Structural causes are built into the policies, structures and fabric of society, and may help create the preconditions for violence.
 For example, discriminatory policy, inequitable resource allocation, and lack of opportunity for political participation and representation in government.